-This post highlights one of the best attractions in Philadelphia: the Reading Terminal Market.
-In here, I describe what this place has to offer and what makes it unique.
+This article highlights one of the best attractions in Philadelphia: the Reading Terminal Market.
+Here, I describe what this place has to offer and what makes it unique.

 Sometimes, I start to ponder how little I know about the historical roots of the country I live in.

 During my formative years, I only took a semester of US History.
 I know.
 It doesn’t make sense.
 I was born and raised in Puerto Rico which is a territory of the US.
 However, for reasons that go beyond the scope of this post, the social studies curriculum offered in public schools lacks certain basic elements.

 It is not a surprise if I tell you I was not able to process years of pre-colonial, colonial, and national history in a few months.